The most frequently asked questions about La Pinada

-The project will be carried out in different stages, and the handover of keys for the first residential buildings is expected by 2021.
+The project will be carried out in different stages.
 The fact that we are co-creating the residential buildings with the future residents and the environment implies a very different process to what we are used to.
 A traditional project would mean that the residents and the environment were informed with a building permit application.
 In this project, we want to involve the different actors in the co-creation process and we have anticipated the information for some years.

 No. La Pinada does not have any influence in the investment policies of the Generalitat or the City Council of Paterna.

 We are aware of the situation that Valterna is facing when it comes to mobility.
 At La Pinada, we want to cooperate with all parties to reach the best solution.

 In the short-term, with the opening of the school in September 2018, we are carrying out a mobility study together with the municipal technical team, which allows us to do simple actions that balance out the increase of traffic derived from the opening of the first stage of the school.